Sombode/Obsidian-Vault/School/Economics/Basic Economic Concepts.md

 # Scarcity
 > There's no such thing as a free lunch.

 Scarcity is fundamental to economics, choices must be made.
-With limited resources, better decisions must be made to make with do with what you have.
-Time is one of the most scarce/precious resources.
+With limited resources, decisions must be made to make with do with what you have. *Time is one of the most scarce/precious resources.*

+## Production Possibility Curves

+Production possibility curves (PPCs) represent the [[#Opportunity Cost]] of making goods out of scarce resources.
+Only so much can be produced, and the relationship between

 # Opportunity Cost
 > You can't have your cake and eat it too.

+Saying yes to something also means saying no to something else.
+Choosing one option puts you out of another.
+Sometimes it is best to say no to an opportunity and save you cost of time/effort for something not worthwhile.
+Choosing how to spend time is one of the best examples of this, you can choose to spend it doing X, but that means that you can't do Y in that time.
 # Common Fallacies

 ## Fallacy of Composition